 Skip to main content

-Information on updating certificates is reflected in cluster logs.
+Information about certificate updates is reflected in the cluster logs.

 Update certificates when an error occurs

-If an error occurs during automatic certificate renewal ROTATE CERTS = ERRORYou can update the certificates in the control panel or via the API Managed Kubernetes.
+If an error ROTATE CERTS = ERROR occurred during the automatic certificate update, you can update the certificates in the Control panel or via the Managed Kubernetes API.

-3. In the block Access to the cluster click Update certificates.
+3. In the Cluster access block, click Update certificates.

 The process of obtaining a ServiceAccount Token depends on the Kubernetes version: